WolfeTyler/Candlekeep-DM-Kit-RAG/README.md

 # 🕯️ Candlekeep DM Kit
 ### A Retrieval-Augmented Dungeon Master Assistant for the Forgotten Realms

-> *“When the libraries of Candlekeep meet the art of machine intelligence, Dungeon Masters gain a lorekeeper of their own.”*
+> *“When the libraries of Candlekeep meet the capabilities of machine learning, Dungeon Masters gain a lorekeeper of their own.”*

 ---